 - Identify and nurture skills

-Sometimes, people quit just because they are bored.
 Don’t let your employees feel as though they’re running on a never-ending treadmill that’s taking them nowhere.
-Provide them a way forward and guide them there.
+Often, this is a sign of quiet firing.
+Instead, engage with them, provide a way forward, and guide them there.

 Lack of recognition & feeling unappreciated